clarencepohh/tp/docs/team/kyhjonathan.md

 ### Code contributed:
 [Link to code contribution](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=kyhjonathan&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2024-02-23&tabOpen=true&tabType=zoom&zA=kyhjonathan&zR=AY2324S2-CS2113-W13-2%2Ftp%5Bmaster%5D&zACS=126.71478873239437&zS=2024-02-23&zFS=w13&zU=2024-04-15&zMG=false&zFTF=commit&zFGS=groupByRepos&zFR=false)

+### Contributions to the User Guide:
+* Added documentation for the `save` command.
+* Amended documentation for the TaskManager Class
+* Add screenshots of example usage for several commands under TaskManager Class.

+### Contributions to the Developer Guide:
+* Added implementation details for the `Storage` class.
+* Add UML Class and Sequence diagrams for the `Storage` class and addManager.
+* Add in Table of Contents.
+* Ensured headings and font sizes were correct.

+### Contributions to team-based tasks:
+* Set up team organisation and repository and ensured that all team members had access to the repository.
+* Incorporated the class for ics development.
+* Maintaining of issue tracking and ensuring that all issues were resolved in a timely manner.

 ### Reflections:
 I have learnt much about the practices of Software Engineering that is undoubtedly paramount in the future.
 Extremely educational and important module that has taught me the importance of proper documentation and testing.